tiffanywalker22/atlas-cinema-guru/README.md

 POSTGRES_DATABASE=
 ```

-Once the database is setup and the applicationcan connect you can [seed](https://en.wikipedia.org/wiki/Database_seeding) the database usuing the `GET /api/seed` endpoint.
+Once the database is setup and the application can connect, you will need to [seed](https://en.wikipedia.org/wiki/Database_seeding) the database usuing the `GET /api/seed` endpoint.
 This will create necessary database tables and load starter data.
 See the code [here](./app/api/seed/route.ts).

-Helper methods for interactinv with the database are already implemented in [/lib/data.ts](./lib/data.ts)
+Helper methods for interacting with the database are already implemented in [lib/data.ts](./lib/data.ts)

 ### Authentication